Police Officer David John Branhan

 David John Branhan

-The officers had been dispatched to a middle school on a call that a disorderly person was on the school grounds and fighting with school staff.
-When the officers arrived they located the man and took him to a conference room.
-The man began to struggle with the two officers and gained control of Officer Marks' service weapon and shot them both.
+The officers had been dispatched to a middle school on a call that a disorderly person was fighting with staff on the school grounds.
+When the officers arrived, they located the man and took him to a conference room.
+The man began to struggle with the two officers, gained control of Officer Marks' service weapon, and shot them both.
 The man was apprehended at a nearby apartment building after he was shot and wounded by other officers.

-The suspect, 25, was convicted of two counts of second degree murder and sentenced to two consecutive 15 year to life terms on May 29, 1975.
+The subject was convicted of two counts of second-degree murder and sentenced to two consecutive terms of 15 years to life on May 29th, 1975.

-Officer Branhan had been a member of the Oakland Police Department for four years, and is survived by his wife.
+Officer Branhan was a United States Navy Vietnam War veteran and had served with the Oakland Police Department for four years.
+He was survived by his wife.

 Bio